 How To Discipline Insubordination In An Employee

-An insubordinate employee is someone who refuses to obey or comply with a supervisor’s or manager’s legitimate and reasonable orders.
+• An insubordinate employee is one who refuses to obey or comply with a supervisor’s or manager’s legitimate and reasonable orders.

-In rare cases, it may include verbal or physical abuse directed at a supervisor or coworker.
+In the rarest of rare cases, insubordination may involve verbal or physical abuse of a supervisor or coworker.

 how to discipline insubordinate employee

-• Investigate the situation: Talk to the employee in presence of a witness.
-Make inquiries of any witnesses to gather detailed information about the incident.
+• Investigate the situation: Talk to the employee in the presence of a witness.
+Get witnesses to submit detailed information about the incident.

-• Communicate clearly: Clearly explain to the employee their specific behavior that is considered insubordination.
-Also, explain how it violates company policies or standards.
+• Communicate clearly: As soon as possible, clearly explain to the employee their specific behavior that is considered insubordination, explaining how it violates company policies or standards.

-• Take disciplinary action: If the insubordinate behavior continues, take appropriate disciplinary action, such as a pay cut, suspension, or termination, as per your company’s policies.
+• Take disciplinary action: If the insubordinate behavior continues or recurs, take disciplinary action, such as a pay cut, suspension, or termination, as per your company’s policies.

 • Follow up: Monitor the employee’s performance after disciplinary action has been taken to ensure that the insubordinate behavior has stopped.

-Follow your company’s policies and procedures.
+Always follow your company’s policies and procedures.
 Consult the human resources or legal department if your company has one.
+If any doubts, talk to the higher bosses.

 Here are the five steps to handling informal insubordination in the workplace: